countable-web/open-source-corporation/engineering/JENKINS.md

    ```

    2. Create a Node
-   In Jenkins, click Build Executor Status -> New Node.
-Give this node a name and select Permanent Agent.
+   In Jenkins, click [Build Executor Status -> New Node](https://jenkins.countable.ca/computer/new).
+Give this node a name and select Copy From Existing Node.
+Choose any existing one.
+Update the Node IP to your new physical node's public IP.
-   The configuration required for a Node can be easily grabbed from previous Nodes.
-Refer back to these existing
-   nodes to get a sense of what configuration is needed.
 This node is now what wil be used to deploy project of your choice.

    3. Create a Build Project
    In Jenkins, click new Item.
 Refer to existing projects for the configurations.